The simulation scalability problem: why behavioral verification falls short

 Published data on what fraction of a typical PCB design actually receives simulation coverage is scarce, because most organizations do not track this metric.
 But the pattern is consistent enough in industry practice to describe with confidence: engineers simulate the circuits they are least confident about.
 A new power supply topology, an unfamiliar sensor interface, a circuit operating near the limits of component ratings.
 These get simulated because the risk is visible and the engineer feels uncertain.

 What does not get simulated is everything that looks routine.
-The gain stage with standard 1% components.
-The regulator that has been used in a dozen previous designs.
-The bias network that "obviously" works because the nominal values check out.
+The resistor divider with standard 1% components.
+The linear regulator that has been used in a dozen previous designs.
+The bias network that 'obviously' works because the nominal values check out.
 The protection circuit that mirrors a reference design.
 These circuits are assumed to be correct because they are familiar, and familiarity breeds confidence.

 But familiarity is not verification.
 A regulator that worked in a previous design at 5V input may quietly exceed its thermal limits when reused at 12V input with a higher load.
-A filter stage that worked with 5% resistors may not maintain adequate margin when the downstream component's input window tightens on a new revision.
-The assumption that "it worked before" substitutes history for analysis.
+A voltage divider that worked with 5% resistors may not maintain adequate margin when the downstream component's input window tightens on a new revision.
+The assumption that 'it worked before' substitutes history for analysis.

-The circuits that fail on the bench are often the ones nobody thought to simulate.
-The thermal problem in the "proven" regulator.
-The tolerance stack in the "standard" gain stage.
-The bias point drift in the "routine" sensor interface.
-These are not exotic failure modes.
-They are the predictable consequence of incomplete coverage.
+The result is a pattern that engineers recognize but rarely quantify: the circuits that fail on the bench are often the ones nobody thought to simulate.
+The thermal problem in the 'proven' regulator.
+The tolerance stack in the 'standard' voltage reference.
+The bias point drift in the 'routine' sensor interface.

 The garbage-in problem